 From the outside, you look like the almost-perfect couple.

-Arguments that start small and spiral quickly
+Arguments that start small and escalate quickly

-Repeating the same conflicts with no resolution
+Repeating the same conflicts without resolution

-Little or no intimacy or sex
+Little or no physical or emotional intimacy

-Strain related to extended family
+Ongoing strain related to extended family

 You may recognize yourselves in this: